bigdevwhale/marat555.github.io/_posts/2018-09-29-php-versions.md

  {% include figure.html path=page.thumbnail_path url=page.external_url %}

 To structure the information, I decided to write this post about the most noticeable changes between versions.
 I hope this post will be useful  for someone too.
-All documentation links at the end.
+All documentation links are at the end.
 ## Versions
 #### PHP 5.0

 In July 2004 PHP 5.0 was released.
-This version introduced with a set of cool changes.
-For me, the most important are enhancements for object-oriented programming.
-Thanks to this, object-oriented development has significantly increased its influence.
+This version introduced a set of cool changes.
+For me, the most important changes are object-oriented programming enhancements.
+Thanks to this, object-oriented development has significantly increased its influence in PHP.

 #### PHP 5.1.x and PHP 5.2.x